cisco/systemf/README.md

 **Still being developed.**

 `systemf` will print error messages to the standard error in some situations.
 These include invalid format strings, sandboxing violations, commands not found, and file globbing problems.
 Global setting command `systemf1_log_to(FILE *file)` will be added.
 It will return the current log.
 Supplying `file=NULL` completely disables logging.
 This does not affect the normal stderr and stdout processing of the commands themselves.

+### Parallel Pipping
+**Still being developed.**

+Currently, a command like `systemf1("fu | bar");` runs fu to completion and then takes to stdout pipe and hands it to bar.
+This has the potential of blocking the entire system if the pipe gets full.
+The solution is to not wait for `fu` to complete, but go ahead and launch `bar`.

 ### No Plan for Background Support